mswjs/msw/README.md

 # How does this work?

-We use a Service Worker that analyzes the outgoing requests and matches them against the specified mocking routes.
+MSW uses a Service Worker that analyzes the outgoing requests and matches them against the specified mocking routes.
 Whenever a request matches a route, the handler function is executed, and the mock is being sent as a response to that request.